keegoid/middleman-html5-foundation/README.md

 - Based on the [middleman-foundation][mmf] and [middleman-zurb-foundation][mzf] projects.
 - Created with the [setup_part1_root.sh][mms1] and [setup_part2_nonroot.sh][mms2] scripts.

 I prefer doing things with [shell scripts][ss] rather than starting from a template without knowing how it was created.
-If you're interested to see how this repository was created, you can see each step in the [mm-init.sh][mmi] script.
-You can run that script to get your own site in under 5 minutes!
+If you're interested to see how this repository was created, you can see each step in the setup scripts.
+You can run those scripts to get your own site in under 5 minutes!
 I hope you like it!

 TODO: